POSP Full Form in Insurance: Meaning, Eligibility, Exam, Certificate & How to Become a POSP Agent (2026)

 Differences between a Traditional Insurance Agent and a POSP Insurance Agent

-Every now and then, we receive queries on the differences between these two types of insurance agents.
+Every now and then, we receive queries on the difference between POSP and Agent (Traditional insurance agent).
 Let us clearly understand the differences from the table below:

 | Feature | Traditional Insurance Agent | POSP Insurance Agent |